-Introducing the Bolaven Plateau
+Bolaven Plateau Motorbike Tour

 On the Bolaven Plateau, this devastation is heavily concentrated in the Attapeu Province due to its close proximity to the Ho Chi Minh Trail.
 Thus, this area still has not recovered and the landscape is mostly wiped out.

 In this area of the Bolaven Plateau there is another beautiful waterfall named Tad Gneuang.
-Fortunately, it is possible to descend to the base of the falls for some photos.
+However, at Tad Gneuang it is possible to descend to the base of the falls for some photos.

 Animism on the Bolaven Plateau

-Generally speaking, in animism there is no boundary between the spirit world and the physical world.
+Generally speaking, in Animism there is no boundary between the spirit world and the physical world.
 In animism, all things have souls including, rocks, humans, animals, water, wind and even certain words.

 From our lodge I could see that there was another waterfall a few hundred meters upstream.
 After hanging out with the elephants we took out the motorbike to do some exploring.
 Our first stop was this waterfall.

 I generally never refer to guide books such as the lonely planet unless absolutely necessary.
-Simply stated, if you use those guide books what you are most likely to encounter is something banal with a bunch of Australian backpackers drooling all over it.
+Simply stated, if you use those guide books what you are most likely to encounter is something banal with a bunch of Australian drooling all over it.

 Most of the stuff we did was by chance and it was not planned out.
 Case in point would be the encounter with the elephants referenced above, we had no idea they stayed at the lodge.
-In fact, we didn’t even travel with a map or make any reservations before we left Pakse.
-We just went and felt our way around.
+Apparently no one else did either because we were the only ones there.

 What happened next was also completely unplanned, we encountered this village totally by chance.